sleepymurph/dmv/README.md

 repositories, making it easy to transfer the files you need to the locations where you need them and to keep everything synchronized.

-DMV was created as a master's degree project at the University of Tromsø, Norway's Arctic University, by a student named Mike Murphy (that's me).
+DMV was created as a master's thesis project at the University of Tromsø, Norway's Arctic University, by a student named Mike Murphy (that's me).
 The prototype is definitely not ready for prime time yet, but I do think I'm on to something here.